S. S. Balaji

 S. S. Balaji (born 24 September 1970) is an Indian politician and lawyer from the Viduthalai Chiruthaigal Katchi (VCK).
-He has been serving as Member of the Tamil Nadu Legislative Assembly from Thiruporur constituency since May 2021.
+He was serving as Member of the Tamil Nadu Legislative Assembly from Thiruporur constituency from May 2021 to 2026.

 Education

 He got his Bachelor of Engineering (BE) degree in 1991.
 Later, in 2015, he obtained Bachelor of Laws (LLB) from Sri Venkateswara University (Tirupati, Andhra Pradesh).